Punjabi clothing: Khes

 Khes is a stout damask cloth used for winter wraps, generally weaved with coarse yarns made of cotton.
 It is a simple clothing item to wear loosely.
 Khes is a comfort object used in bedding and also as like a shawl- wrap by men in Punjab, India, and Pakistan to cover upper body parts.
 Khes was an important cloth of Punjab province.

+Loyi

+The Loyi is a lightweight fabric draped by men and women to preserve heat in cool/chilly environments.
+It is often worn with other Punjabi wear.

 Paranda

 Paranda or parandi is hair accessory worn by women in Punjab.

 Saluka

 The saluka is a tight fitting waistcoat which was worn in Sindh and the Punjab region.
 It is also worn in Uttar Pradesh.